Geographic Information Systems (GIS)

 - Topologic features (roads, hydrography, buildings, railroads, contours, wooded areas, etc.)

-- Infrastructure (water mains, sanitary and storm sewer lines - work in progress)
+- Infrastructure (water mains, sanitary and storm sewer lines)

 - Vegetative cover, Digital Elevation Models (DEMs)